 But they can be extremely good for adding interesting features to Squarespace sites.

 Squarespace email campaigns

-As with the standard Squarespace fees, you can reduce your costs significantly by paying for Squarespace Email Campaigns on an annual basis (the above fees become $5, $10, $24 and $48 per month respectively).
+As with the standard Squarespace fees, you can reduce your costs significantly by paying for Squarespace Email Campaigns on an annual basis (if you do so, the above fees become $5, $10, $24 and $48 per month respectively).

 Squrespace members’ area

-The final main ‘add-on’ to consider is the Squarespace members’ area tool.
+The final ‘add-on’ to consider is the Squarespace members’ area tool.

 This lets you charge users for access to a private area of your website, allowing you to sell courses, exclusive content and more to your audience.

 The fees for this are as follows: